 The average UK home spends around 15% of their energy bill on lighting.

-To reduce money spent on lighting most people now consider using energy saving light bulbs throughout the home.
+To reduce money spent on lighting, use the best energy saving light bulbs throughout the home.

 There are two types of energy efficient bulb in the UK: compact fluorescent lamps (CFLs) and light emitting diodes (LEDs).

 Changing from a traditional light bulb to one of these will save around £3 to £6 per year per bulb, and changing to LED lights throughout the home saves around £35 per year on electricity bills.